 Victoria (VIC)

-1. The seller must pass a roadworthy test to obtain the VIC Roadworthy Certificate (RWC).
-This certificate is valid for one month;
+1. The seller must pass a roadworthy certificate (RWC) with its vehicle – certificate valid for one month;

 3. The seller provides a receipt for purchase, which shows: names, addresses, signatures of buyer and seller, make, model, color and year of vehicle, date of sale, price, plate number, Vehicle Identification Number (VIN)

-4. The buyer presents in the following in person at the VicRoads office: the form, the RWC, the receipt for purchase and two proofs of identity including a passport and proof of residence in Victoria (for instance a bank statement);
+4. The buyer presents in person at the VicRoads office: transfer form, RWC, receipt for purchase and two proofs of identity including a passport and proof of residence in Victoria (for instance a bank statement);

 Note: The buyer could also hand over their ID and bank statement in person before their purchase to obtain a Vicroads Customer Number.
 With the Customer Number the transfer is possible online as long as the seller has already submitted the Roadworthy Certificate online.